If you are wondering how to organize linens without a linen closet, I have 9 great storage ideas that will help you keep them neat and tidy.

 This post contains affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

 After decluttering your linens, you might be pleasantly surprised by how little extra space you need for them.
 And if you don’t have a closet that can be used exclusively for your linens, there are many other options to store them attractively and conveniently.

-Although it’s nice to have a linen closet it is not absolutely necessary.
+Don’t have a linen closet?
+Don’t worry, it is not absolutely necessary.
 Check these bed linen storage ideas to discover other ways to organize these items.